Needham & Company LLC Boosts Symbotic (NASDAQ:SYM) Price Target to $31.00

-Symbotic (NASDAQ:SYM – Get Rating) had its target price boosted by Needham & Company LLC from $25.00 to $31.00 in a research note released on Tuesday morning, The Fly reports.
+Symbotic (NASDAQ:SYM – Get Rating) had its price objective increased by Needham & Company LLC from $25.00 to $31.00 in a report released on Tuesday morning, The Fly reports.

-Several other analysts have also weighed in on the stock.
-Cantor Fitzgerald raised their price objective on shares of Symbotic from $24.00 to $35.00 and gave the stock an overweight rating in a report on Thursday, April 20th.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Symbotic from $20.00 to $22.00 in a report on Tuesday, January 31st.
-The Goldman Sachs Group raised their price objective on shares of Symbotic from $10.00 to $14.00 and gave the stock a neutral rating in a report on Tuesday, January 31st.
-Craig Hallum initiated coverage on shares of Symbotic in a report on Monday, April 17th.
-They set a buy rating and a $35.00 price objective for the company.
-Finally, Citigroup raised their price objective on shares of Symbotic from $16.00 to $32.00 and gave the stock a buy rating in a report on Monday, April 10th.
-One equities research analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of Moderate Buy and an average target price of $27.23.
+SYM has been the topic of several other research reports.
+Citigroup increased their price target on shares of Symbotic from $16.00 to $32.00 and gave the stock a buy rating in a research report on Monday, April 10th.
+Cantor Fitzgerald raised their target price on shares of Symbotic from $24.00 to $35.00 and gave the company an overweight rating in a report on Thursday, April 20th.
+The Goldman Sachs Group raised their target price on shares of Symbotic from $10.00 to $14.00 and gave the company a neutral rating in a report on Tuesday, January 31st.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Symbotic from $20.00 to $22.00 in a report on Tuesday, January 31st.
+Finally, Craig Hallum started coverage on shares of Symbotic in a report on Monday, April 17th.
+They issued a buy rating and a $35.00 target price on the stock.
+One analyst has rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and an average target price of $27.23.

-In other news, insider Michael David Dunn sold 20,579 shares of Symbotic stock in a transaction on Wednesday, February 22nd.
-The shares were sold at an average price of $16.98, for a total transaction of $349,431.42.
-Following the transaction, the insider now directly owns 195,891 shares of the company’s stock, valued at $3,326,229.18.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders have sold a total of 49,326 shares of company stock valued at $846,941 over the last three months.
-41.00% of the stock is currently owned by corporate insiders.
+In other Symbotic news, insider Michael David Dunn sold 2,815 shares of the company’s stock in a transaction that occurred on Monday, April 3rd.
+The stock was sold at an average price of $23.29, for a total value of $65,561.35.
+Following the transaction, the insider now directly owns 146,819 shares of the company’s stock, valued at approximately $3,419,414.51.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In the last ninety days, insiders have sold 49,326 shares of company stock valued at $846,941.
+Corporate insiders own 41.00% of the company’s stock.

 Institutional Investors Weigh In On Symbotic

-Several institutional investors have recently added to or reduced their stakes in SYM.
-Mirae Asset Global Investments Co.
-Ltd. acquired a new stake in Symbotic in the 1st quarter valued at $13,024,000.
-Skylands Capital LLC acquired a new position in shares of Symbotic during the 1st quarter worth about $731,000.
-Calamos Advisors LLC acquired a new position in shares of Symbotic during the 1st quarter worth about $889,000.
-Raymond James Trust N.A. increased its stake in shares of Symbotic by 69.6% during the 1st quarter.
-Raymond James Trust N.A. now owns 19,500 shares of the company’s stock worth $445,000 after purchasing an additional 8,000 shares during the last quarter.
-Finally, Victory Capital Management Inc. acquired a new position in shares of Symbotic during the 1st quarter worth about $1,660,000.
-57.76% of the stock is owned by institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+Rockefeller Capital Management L.P. bought a new position in shares of Symbotic in the fourth quarter worth $29,000.
+Toronto Dominion Bank acquired a new stake in shares of Symbotic in the fourth quarter valued at $36,000.
+Altshuler Shaham Ltd acquired a new stake in shares of Symbotic in the third quarter valued at $50,000.
+Advisor Group Holdings Inc. lifted its holdings in shares of Symbotic by 30.4% in the fourth quarter.
+Advisor Group Holdings Inc. now owns 4,299 shares of the company’s stock valued at $52,000 after buying an additional 1,002 shares during the period.
+Finally, Arcadia Investment Management Corp MI acquired a new stake in shares of Symbotic in the first quarter valued at $58,000.
+57.76% of the stock is currently owned by institutional investors.

 Symbotic Company Profile